dljfield/words-a/readme.md

 This is a single-page application written with AngularJS and Laravel acting as a blogging platform.
 The purpose is to learn how to use both AngularJS and Laravel to create applications.

+This has been abandoned in favour of a different approach, starting from a more traditional base in order to create a usable version 1 more quickly, which will then be enhanced with JavaScript on top.

 WIP

 TODO: